William Wirt (attorney general): Death and legacy

-Wirt practiced law until his death.
-He fell sick on February 8, 1834, in Washington, D.C., where he attended the proceedings of the Supreme Court.
-His biographer John P. Kennedy wrote that the early diagnosis of a cold was followed by identifying the symptoms of erysipelas or St. Anthony's fire.
+Wirt suffered several infirmities but continued to practice law, making Baltimore, Maryland the base of his operations during the last decade of his life, although he did not formally move into the city until 1832.
+On February 8, 1834, while attending the proceedings of the Supreme Court in Washington, D.C., Wirt fell ill.
+His biographer John P. Kennedy wrote that the early diagnosis of a cold was followed by identifying the symptoms of erysipelas (sometimes known as St. Anthony's fire).
 He died on February 18, 1834.

-Wirt's last rites were attended by President Jackson and members of his cabinet; John Quincy Adams read eulogy address in the House of Representatives.
+Wirt's last rites were attended by President Jackson and members of his cabinet; John Quincy Adams read a eulogy address in the House of Representatives.
 William Wirt was buried in Congressional Cemetery in Washington, D.C.